rust-lang/rust/src/doc/rustdoc/src/write-documentation/linking-to-items-by-name.md

 }
 ```

+There is one case where the disambiguation will be performed automatically: if an intra doc
+link is resolved at the same time as a trait and as a derive proc-macro.
+In this case, it'll
+always generate a link to the trait and not emit a "missing disambiguation" warning.
+A good
+example of this case is when you link to the `Clone` trait: there is also a `Clone`
+proc-macro but it ignores it in this case.
+If you want to link to the proc-macro, you can
+use the `macro@` disambiguator.

 ## Warnings, re-exports, and scoping

 Links are resolved in the scope of the module where the item is defined, even